Bad Wiessee

 But SA and Ernst Röhm’s ambitions did not match Hitler’s.
-Ernst Röhm and the SA had ambitions that the German army (Reichswehr) would be subordinated to the SA with Röhm as commander-in-chief.
-This was completely unthinkable for the army and they saw SA as a threat to its own military power in Germany.
+Ernst Röhm had ambitions that the German army (Reichswehr) would be subordinated to the SA with himslef as commander-in-chief.
+This was completely unthinkable for the army as they regarded SA as a bunch of thugs and a threat.
 Hitler was well aware of this and for his part the SA had more or less served out its role in connection with his appointment to chancellor.
 But the SA had become a power factor that was difficult to satisfy and they expected a prominent role in the future Germany.
-Hitler understood that if his plans with Germany could be realized, he needed the army and therefore he had to neutralize the SA in a way that satisfied the army.
+Hitler understood that if his plans with Germany could be realized, he needed the army and therefore he had to neutralize or at least heavily weaken the SA in the eyes of the army.

 Current status: Demolished (2018).